maxlutay/stupl/docs/readme.md

 - do functions arguments need specific notation? why? which ? is '@' ok for this? or '#' ? or '_' ?
 - do functions need 'return' statement? for which purposes?
 - do functions need named return variable, optional or mandatory ?
 - do functions need "spread/rest operator" argument expansion?
-Syntax of specifing types for such operator? do this operator need possibility of specifing count of arguments? what about templating this operator? what language mechanism would be used?
+Syntax of specifing types for such operator? do such operator need possibility of specifing count of arguments? what about templating such operator? what language mechanism would be used?
 - do functions need multiple argument expansion option? how to distinguish between multiple expansion operators?
 - how to make pointer/reference/value copy/move passing more convenient?
 - syntax for class memory management? how to specify allocation functions? are stack memory needed at all? syntax for class construction on heap and stack ?